 Our department's teaching and research covers a broad area of analytic philosophy.
 In particular, we have research strengths in:

 - Philosophy of Logic and Mathematics

 The Subject hosts a leading international centre for research in the philosophy of mind, the Centre for the Study of Perceptual Experience, as well as the Forum for Quine and the History of Analytic Philosophy along with many externally funded events in (among other areas) epistemology, ethics and political philosophy, metaphysics, logic and language.

-There are ample study facilities within the department, including a separate networked computer cluster for postgraduates and shared office accommodation.
-The University Library is well stocked in philosophy, with approximately £10,000 allocated each year for new philosophy acquisitions.
-There is a departmental common room, the Mature Students Association and the Graduate Research Club offers the opportunity to meet and chat in an informal setting.
+There are good study facilities within the department and the University Library is very well stocked in philosophy, it also provides superb access to online journals and books.
+There is a departmental common room, a Mature Students Association and a Graduate Research Club that offers the opportunity to meet and chat in an informal setting.